 Content

-If you’re using (or considering trying) spironolactone for hair loss, you might be curious about how to use it.
-You might be wondering, for example, when’s the best time to take spironolactone?
-Can you take spironolactone at night, or during the day?
+If you’re using (or considering trying) spironolactone for hair loss, you might be wondering, When’s the best time to take spironolactone?
+The short answer here is that the time you take spironolactone won’t impact its effectiveness.

-Before you start using spironolactone, it’s a good idea to understand these side effects and consider them when deciding when to take spironolactone.
+Before you start using spironolactone, it’s a good idea to understand its side effects and interactions, and to consider them as you decide when to take it.
+Keep reading below as we discuss how to figure out the best time to take spironolactone.

 Content

-Let’s get into this below.
+Let’s get into more details on spironolactone timing below.

 Spironolactone works better for hair loss when you take it consistently.
 You’ll want to make it as easy as possible to remember to take it so that you don’t accidentally skip doses.

-If it’s easier to remember to take your meds at night, try it then.
-If it’s easier to remember to take it first thing in the morning, go for it.
+However, if it’s easier to remember to take your meds at night, try it then.

 Tend to be forgetful?
 Try setting an alarm or calendar event on your phone so that you remember to take it.